YOANGELICA/python_data_engineer_challenge/README.md

 2. Install python 3.10.11

-3. Install Mysql Server 8.0 y create a database.
+3. Install Mysql Server 8.0 and create a database.

 4. Create a virtual environment